-Operations Manager, Southern
+Operations Manager, Central/Southern

 I joined the TalkLink team in July 2016, covering a parental leave position.
 Since graduating with a Bachelor of Occupational therapy in 2007, I have mostly worked in physical rehabilitation settings with the adult population.
 I initially gained experience in Orthopaedics, before heading to England in 2009 where I worked as a locum in a variety of settings, both acute and community based.
 In 2011, I returned to Christchurch and spent the next four years working at the Burwood Spinal Unit with a focus on rehabilitation and wheelchair and seating assessment and prescription.

 I was first introduced to the TalkLink service when working at the spinal unit and I am now excited to be a part of this team.
 I am dedicated and motivated to work alongside individuals in the community, to help increase their independence and quality of life through the use assistive technology.

 I have been part of the TalkLink team since 2011.
 Before I joined TalkLink I spent 6+ years as a speech language therapist in other settings.
 I have had experience working alongside adults with intellectual disabilities and their support teams introducing low and high tech strategies for communication, I have worked in a special school with ORRS funded students age 5-21, with ORRS funded students in mainstream classrooms and with teenagers in a special unit at a high school.
 I have also led regular communication groups for people recovering from strokes.

 Prior to completing my SLT training at the University of Canterbury, I was fortunate to have a wide range of caregiving experience, with adults with intellectual disability, children with disabilities, and elderly people with a variety of neurological conditions including Parkinson’s Disease, Dementia and Stroke.
 This gives me a good understanding of some of the practical issues facing clients, families and caregivers.